-The pursuit of knowledge is the most innocent and interesting occupation which can be given to the female sex; nor can there be a better method of checking a spirit of dissipation, than by diffusing a taste for literature.
-The true way to attack vice, is by setting up something else against it.
-Give to women, in early youth, something to acquire, of sufficient interest and importance to command the application of their mature faculties, and to excite their perseverance in future life; - teach them, that happiness is to be derived from the acquisition of knowledge, as well as the gratification of vanity; and you will raise up a much more formidable barrier against dissipation, than an host of invectives and exhortations can supply.
+The jursuit of knowledge is the most innocent and interesting lent, action which can be given to the female sex; nor can there and fair for method of checking a spirit of dissipation, this by woman detacte for licrature.
+The true way to attack vice, is by fhould the benething energy against it.
+Give to wonien, in early ed informationing to acquire, of sufficient interest and importance is unable taffes, upplication of their mature faculties, and to exbin up to all the fice in future life 3-teach them, that happine s lay the foundation of the acquisition of knowledge, as well as the volous amufements, not i and you will raise up a much more fora long courie of trifting fitsupation, than an host of invectives and left by a bad education.

-It sometimes happens that an unfortunate man gets drunk with very bad wine, - not to gratify his palate, but to forget his cares: he does not set any value on what he receives, but on account of what it excludes; it keeps out something worse than itself.
-Now, though it were denied that the acquisition of serious knowledge is of itself important to a woman, still it prevents a taste for silly and pernicious works of imagination; it keeps away the horrid trash of novels; and, in lieu of that eagerness for emotion and adventure which books of that sort inspire, promotes a calm and steady temperament of mind.
+It is of great importar clat en unfortunite man gets drunk wik many understandings as pry his palate, but to forget his cares : Minkind are much happier f what he receives, but on account of mometers, steam-engines, als out something worse than itself, the arts and sciences.
+Wed that the acquisition of serious knowthe best of such talent to a woman, still it prevents a taste non incrue of such works as of imagination ;-it keeps away the Sharespeare.
+Mankind are in lieu of that cagerness for emohave layed and written;-the ooks of that sort inspire, promotes fic enjoyment-and perpetuation of mind.

-A man who deserves such a piece of good fortune, may generally find an excellent companion for all the vicissitudes of his life; but it is not so easy to find a companion for his understanding, who has similar pursuits with himself, or who can comprehend the pleasure he derives from them.
+the number of those who expression of good fortune, may generally good purpose, is exactly in prevail the vicissitudes of his life; but all; but, as the matter standinion for his understanding, who has or who can comprehend the pleasure, e13 sure he derives from them.
 We really can see no reason why it should not be otherwise; nor comprehend how the pleasures of domestic life can be promoted by diminishing the number of subjects in which persons who are to spend their lives together take a common interest.

-One of the most agreeable consequences of knowledge, is the respect and importance which it communicates to old Men rise in character often as they increase in years; - they are venerable from what they have acquired, and pleasing from what they can impart.
-If they outlive their faculties, the mere frame itself is respected for what it once contained; but women (such is their unfortunate style of education) hazard every thing upon one cast of the die; - when youth is gone, all is gone.
-No human creature gives his admiration for nothing: either the eye must be charmed, or the understanding gratified.
-A woman must talk wisely, or look well.
-Every human being must put up with the coldest civility, who has neither the charms of youth nor the wisdom of age.
-Neither is there the slightest commiseration for decayed accomplishments; - no man mourns over the fragments of a dancer, or drops a tear on the relics of musical skill.
-They are flowers destined to perish; but the decay of great talents is always the subject of solemn pity; and, even when their last memorial is over, their ruins and vestiges are regarded with pious affection.
+One of the most agreeable consequences of knowledge, is the respect and importance which it communicates to old age.
+Men rise in character often as they increase in years ;- they are venerable from what they have acquired, and pleasing from what they can, impart.
+If they outlive their faculties, the mere frame itself is respected for what it once contained; but women (such is their unfortunate style of education) hazard every thing upon one cast of the the die ;- when youth is gone, all is gone.
+No human creature gives his admiration for nothing : either the eye must be charmed, or the understanding gratihed.
+A woman must talk wisely, er look well.
+Every human bring must put up with the coldest . civility, who has neither the charms of youth nor the wisdom of age.
+Neither is there the slight wt commiseration for decayed ac+ complishments :-- no man mourns over the fragments of a dancer, or drops a tear on the relics of musical skill.
+They are flowers destined to perish; but the decay of great talents is always the subject of solenin pity; and, even when their last memorial is over, their ruins and vestiges are regarded with picus affection.